travetto/travetto/module/context/README.md

 This module provides a wrapper around `nodejs`'s [`async_hooks`](https://nodejs.org/api/async_hooks.html) to maintain context across async calls.
 This is generally used for retaining contextual user information at various levels of async flow.

-The most common way of utilizing the context, is via the `@WithContext` decorator.
-The decorator requires the class it's being used in, to have a [`ContextService`](./src/service/context.ts) member, as it is the source of the contextual information.
+The most common way of utilizing the context, is via the `@WithAsyncContext` decorator.
+The decorator requires the class it's being used in, to have a [`AsyncContext`](./src/service/context.ts) member, as it is the source of the contextual information.

 The decorator will load the context on invocation, and will keep the context active during the entire asynchronous call chain.